Louisville Medical Malpractice Attorneys

 Amazing medical breakthroughs occur almost daily that can literally change the life of a person, helping them see better, walk better and have a better quality of life.
 We all place our lives in the hands of medical practitioners the moment we become a patient of any doctor or hospital.
 But when the unthinkable happens and a mistake is made that results in pain and suffering, permanent injury or even death, what should you do?

 Despite the mantra that “accidents happen,” those that made the mistakes should be held accountable and the victims’ rights should be defended.
-At the Kentucky law firm of T.J.
+At the Louisville law firm of T.J.
 Smith, Attorney at Law, we help individuals seek full and fair compensation for their pain and suffering, medical expenses and other damages.

 With more than 30 years of experience, T.J. is well-equipped to handle medical malpractice cases involving: